Liquid Crystal Theory of Biomembranes: Membrane shape problem in material science

 For a system with a fixed volume and external conditions, equilibrium corresponds to a minimum in $F$.
 Then

 This is the Young-Laplace equation.
-The sign difference from the force balance derivation is purely a convention on the sign of $H$; here, $H$ is often taken with the convention that the mean curvature of a sphere is negative if the normal points outward.
-The physical meaning is identical: pressure is higher on the concave side.
+The difference in sign from the force balance derivation is purely a convention on the sign of $H$; here, $H$ is often taken with the convention that the mean curvature of a sphere is negative if the normal points outwards.
+The physical meaning is identical: the pressure is higher on the concave side.

 Alexandrov rigorously proved that if a smooth, compact (closed and bounded), and embedded surface in three-dimensional Euclidean space $R^{3}$ has constant mean curvature ($H=const$), then it must be a sphere \cite{8}.